psy2d/gsoc-2018-report/report.md

 I trained these models on multiple different facial expression data sets and compared the results.
 The data sets which I experimented with were: [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data), [CK+](http://www.pitt.edu/~emotion/ck-spread.htm), [JAFFE](http://www.kasrl.org/jaffe.html), [KDEF](http://www.emotionlab.se/kdef/) and [AffectNet](http://mohammadmahoor.com/affectnet/).
 The model trained using AffectNet was included in the final component.

-Aligning faces using facial landmarks and adaptive histogram equalization was added to the component, in order to make recognition more stable and robust.
+The trained model could recognize the emotions quite well, but there were a few problems: incorrect recognition when faces were tilted and in uneven lighting conditions.
+In order to overcome these issues, I added face alignment using facial landmarks and adaptive histogram equalization.

 **Features of the final emotion recognition component:**